litestar-org/litestar/docs/usage/10-openapi.md

 ### Route Handler Configuration

-By default an [operation](https://spec.openapis.org/oas/latest.html#operation-object) schema is generated for all route handlers.
+By default, an [operation](https://spec.openapis.org/oas/latest.html#operation-object) schema is generated for all route handlers.
 You can omit a route handler from the schema by setting `include_in_schema` to `False`:

 ```python